A Few Perfect Hours

 Because of YOU

-In the tradition of Zap Comix and The Narrative Corpse, long-time friends and collaborators Dean Haspiel and Josh Neufeld present Because of You, a unique two-man exquisite corpse consisting of an unscripted, impromptu, dynamic dialogue between the two cartoonists.
+In the tradition of Zap Comix and The Narrative Corpse, long-time friends and collaborators Dean Haspiel and Josh Neufeld present a unique two-man exquisite corpse: Because of You is an unscripted, impromptu, dynamic dialogue between Neufeld and Haspiel.

 The story plumbs unparalleled depths of agony and personal humiliation.
 The protagonist, “Lionel,” wakes up one morning to an unpleasant surprise.
 From that point on he faces domestic crises, public transportation, the New York City streets, and his own hyperactive imagination — all in the course of one infamous ill-fated day (And we didn’t even mention the maggots.)